mintyPT/sigla/README.md

 ### Basic workflow

 The use of sigla is rather simple.
-Start by initializing sigma using the command line
+Start by initializing sigla using the command line

 ```bash
 sigla init
 ```

-This will create a directory named `.sigma` where it will store data (definitions, templates, filters, configurations and snapshots) related to your code generation.
+This will create a directory named `.sigla` where it will store data (definitions, templates, filters, configurations and snapshots) related to your code generation.
 Next, create a new definition (xml file) to hold the data to generate you code:

 ```bash
 poetry run sigla nd person